Measurements of the associated production of a W boson and a charm quark in proton-proton collisions at $\sqrt{s} =$ 8 TeV: Introduction

-The $\Wc$ production process has been studied in $\pp$ collisions at centre-of-mass energies of 7 and 13\TeV by the CMS~\cite{CMS-PAPER-SMP-12-002,CMS-PAPER-SMP-17-014} and ATLAS~\cite{WplusCATLAS} experiments.
-In the CMS and ATLAS analyses at $\sqrt{s}=7\TeV$, $\Wc$ candidates are identified through exclusive or semileptonic decays of charm hadrons inside a jet with transverse momentum of the jet larger than 25\GeV.
-The CMS analysis at $\sqrt{s}=13\TeV$ uses the $\PDstp \to \PDz \PGpp$ with $\PDz \to \PKm \PGpp$ (plus the charge conjugated process) exclusive decay with transverse momentum of the $\PDstpm$ candidate above 5\GeV.
+For the CMS measurement at $\sqrt{s}=7\TeV$ with integrated luminosity of about 5\fbinv, $\Wc$ candidates are identified through exclusive or semileptonic decays of charm hadrons inside a jet with transverse momentum of the jet larger than 25\GeV.
+The ATLAS analysis at the same centre-of-mass energy and similar integrated luminosity tags $\Wc$ events either by the presence of a muon from a semileptonic charm decay within a hadronic jet with transverse momentum larger than 25\GeV or by the reconstruction of a charm hadron exclusive decay with transverse momentum of the $\PDstpmATLAS$ candidate above 8\GeV.
+The CMS analysis at $\sqrt{s}=13\TeV$ with an integrated luminosity of 35.7\fbinv, uses the $\PDstp \to \PDz \PGpp$ with $\PDz \to \PKm \PGpp$ (plus the charge conjugated process) exclusive decay with transverse momentum of the $\PDstpm$ candidate above 5\GeV.
+The LHCb measurement is based on integrated luminosities of 1 (2)\fbinv at $\sqrt{s}=7~(8) \TeV$, and uses tagging algorithms based on Boosted Decision Trees for the identification of $\PQc$ jets in conjunction with $\PQb$ jets.

-We present in this paper the first measurement of the $\Wc$ production cross section at $\sqrt{s}=8\TeV$.
+We present in this paper the first measurement of the $\Wc$ production cross section at $\sqrt{s}=8\TeV$ in the central region.
 The {\PW} boson is identified by a high transverse momentum isolated lepton ($\Pe, \PGm$) coming from its leptonic decay.
-Cross sections are measured, both inclusively and differentially as functions of the absolute value of the pseudorapidity ($\etaell$) and, for the first time, the transverse momentum ($\ptell$) of the lepton from the {\PW} boson decay.
+Fiducial cross sections are measured, both inclusively and differentially as functions of the absolute value of the pseudorapidity ($\etaell$) and, for the first time, the transverse momentum ($\ptell$) of the lepton from the {\PW} boson decay.
 Jets containing a $\PQc$ quark are identified in two ways: i) the identification of a muon inside the jet that comes from the semileptonic decay of a $\PQc$ flavoured hadron, and ii) a secondary vertex arising from a visible charm hadron decay.
-The secondary vertex $\cjet$ identification method, also newly introduced in this analysis, provides a large sample of $\Wc$ candidates.
+The secondary-vertex $\cjet$ identification method, also newly introduced in this analysis, provides a large sample of $\Wc$ candidates.
 Measurements obtained in these four channels ({\Pe} and {\PGm} decay of {\PW} boson, $\cjet$ with muon or secondary vertex) are combined, resulting in reduced systematic uncertainties compared with previous CMS measurements.